-- Gum is not permitted at any time on the school grounds. - Gambling of any kind is not permitted. - Graffiti will be considered a serious offense resulting in serious consequences/disciplinary action. - Please keep our classrooms, hallways, bathrooms, lunchroom, and building clean.
+- Gum is not permitted at any time on the school grounds. - Gambling of any kind is not permitted. - Graffiti (on walls or books) will be considered a serious offense resulting in serious consequences/disciplinary action. - Please keep our classrooms, hallways, bathrooms, lunchroom, and building clean.
 Don't be a litter bug! - School is a place of learning, we encourage your child to bring and utilize their electronic devices (including cell phones) before school, at lunch, and after school.
 Our teachers will at times as our students to use their device(s) in class.
-Unless authorized by the teacher/adult, if a child is using the electronic device and is not focused on the lesson, the adult will confiscate the phone and return it to the parent/guardian or the child can get the phone back at the end of the day. (thank you for helping us keep your child focused on academics and not Instagram, SnapChat, or other sites, nor texting during class).
-School is not about the phone; it is about learning. - Private selling of food or other goods is prohibited.
-Items will be confiscated and consequences issued. - Truancy is a serious violation resulting in immediate disciplinary action.
-Attendance at school is important! - Profanity/disrespectful gestures will have disciplinary consequences. - Inappropriate accessories such as pacifiers, baby bottles, hair picks, bandanas, etc. are not permitted.
+Unless authorized by the teacher/adult, if a child is using the electronic device and is not focused on the lesson, the adult will confiscate the phone and bring it to one of the administrators in the office.
+The child and/or parent/guardian and retrieve the phone at the end of the school day.
+(Thank you for helping us keep your child focused on academics and not texting, Instagram, Tic Tok, or other sites during instructional time.
+School is not about the phone; it is about learning.) - Private selling of food or other goods is prohibited.
+Items will be confiscated, and consequences issued. - Truancy is a serious violation resulting in immediate disciplinary action.
+Attendance at school is important!
+Come everyday!
+You miss so much if you are absent! - Profanity/disrespectful gestures will have disciplinary consequences. - Inappropriate accessories such as pacifiers, baby bottles, hair picks, bandanas, etc. are not permitted.
+No metal objects (hair picks, belt chains) are to be at school.